nebari-dev/nebari-slurm/README.md

 # Testing

-There are tests for deploying QHub OnPrem on a virtual machine provisioner and in the cloud.
+There are tests for deploying QHub HPC on a virtual machine provisioner and in the cloud.

 ## Virtual Machines